We thought you would appreciate an explanation of some of the common Cascade lingo. If we're missing something, please let us know at [[creative]].

 Related links are defined on each page.
 As you provide the appropriate links, an automatically formatted box appears in the right-hand column of your page.
 Add a link for a page, story or other web location that you think relates to this page or has a similar target audience.

-Assets that "line up" at the same level in the folder structure are siblings.
+Assets that "line up" at the same level in the folder structure, and are located in the same Parent folder, are siblings.
 Folders can have sibling folders.
 Assets inside a folder (files, pages, etc.) can have sibling assets.
 Most of the time, when you see or hear this terminology it is in reference to folders.
 In particular, it is referring to what folder Display Names get displayed in the left-hand menu of a page.

 SPecial Interest Feature with an extra "F".
 SPIFFs are typically featured on top-level web pages within the William & Mary site as well as graduate school sites.